bitpay/bitcore/README.md

 ## Creating and sending a Transaction through P2P

 The fee of the transaction can be given in `opts` or it will be determined by the transaction size.
-Documentation on the paramets of `TransactionBuilder` can be found on the source file.
+Documentation on the parameters of `TransactionBuilder` can be found on the source file.

 ```js